 In re Zetia Antitrust Litigation (E.D.Va.)

-We represent direct purchasers of the drug Zetia alleging that defendants conspired to delay launch of cheaper generic versions of ezetimibe.
-As members of the Executive Committee and active members of the trial team, we helped achieve a successful settlement for our clients at the beginning of the trial.
+We represented direct purchasers of the drug Zetia, who alleged that the defendants conspired to delay the launch of cheaper generic versions of ezetimibe.
+As members of the Executive Committee and active members of the trial team, we helped achieve a favorable settlement for our clients at the beginning of the trial.

 -

-We represented direct purchasers in a class action alleging that Pfizer delayed generic competition for its successful pain reliever Celebrex, by making misrepresentations and omitting material facts before the USPTO in order to obtain a reissue patent covering Celebrex, and that asserting to the patent prevented generic versions of Celebrex from entering the United States market.
+We represented direct purchasers in a class action alleging that Pfizer delayed generic competition for its successful pain reliever, Celebrex, by making misrepresentations and omitting material facts before the United States Patent and Trademark Office.
 On the eve of trial, the case settled for $94 million.